berops/claudie/docs/input-manifest/providers/examples/aws-input-manifest.md

         name: aws-1
         # Region of the nodepool.
         region: eu-central-1
-        # availability zone of the nodepool
+        # Availability zone of the nodepool.
         zone: eu-central-1a
       count: 1
-      # instance type name
+      # Instance type name.
       server_type: t3.medium
-      # ami ID of the image
+      # AMI ID of the image.
       # Make sure to update it according to the region.
       image: ami-0965bd5ba4d59211c
       disk_size: 50